NilPointer-Software/bdfd-wiki/src/guides/buttons.md

 #### Trigger: `$onInteraction[test]`
 ```
 $nomention
-$username removed all buttons from this message
+m.username removed all buttons from this message
-$removeButtons
+m.removeButtons
 ```
 ![example](https://user-images.githubusercontent.com/113303649/210621352-ae7334a6-a2de-4fbe-8749-7134f9a73af3.png)